 Edible Alchemy

-A material-led exploration of adaptation and resilience, from plant pigment to textile, taste, and micro-electricity.
+A material investigation – from plant pigment to textile, taste, and micro-electricity.

-Celebrating traditional and potential uses of two plants – flax and aronia – we bring linen-composite research into dialogue with Temporary PhotoElectric Digestopians (TpED).
+Tracing traditional and potential uses of two plants – flax and aronia – through linen composites and Temporary PhotoElectric Digestopians (TpED), brought to the same table.

 Including edited excerpts from the Resilients Handbook.

-How can we celebrate plants for what they are, instead of what they can become?
+Plants are increasingly valued for what they might yield – a substance, a material, a market.
+How can we celebrate plants for what they are, instead of just what they can become?

 Seen through a lens of cultural and ecological interconnection, plants reveal forms of resilience and adaptability that exceed their utilitarian or monetary value.
-When we attend to a plant – its compounds and processes, its uses, its migrations and material affordances – we can reimagine our relations with it, and argue for its continued flourishing.
+When we attend to a plant – its compounds and processes, its uses, its migrations and material affordances – we can start to reimagine how we relate to it, and argue for its continued flourishing.

 Edible Alchemy: Table Landscape, 2012.
 Linen board and new linen composites for sustainable furniture and tableware, at the Edible Alchemy Aperolab at Central Saint Martins, London, UK.
 Photo: Misha Haller

-The chokeberry (Aronia melanocarpa) is a deciduous shrub native to North America.
-The plant was introduced to Russia in the early 1900s and subsequently cultivated throughout central and eastern Europe.
-The chokeberry bush is exceptionally resistant to pollution and pests.
-Its berries have high levels of polyphenolic compounds, including anthocyanins and tannins.
-Consumed as juice, jam, jelly, beer, wine, and vodka, they continue to be studied for their antioxidant and health-related properties.
+Where flax offered structural resilience, aronia supplied something more volatile: colour, electricity, the body's own chemistry.
+A deciduous shrub native to North America, the chokeberry (Aronia melanocarpa) was introduced to Russia in the early 1900s and subsequently cultivated throughout central and eastern Europe.
+Exceptionally resistant to pollution and pests, its berries have high levels of polyphenolic compounds, including anthocyanins, which the plant uses to filter sunlight, and tannins.
+Consumed as juice, jam, jelly, beer, wine, and vodka, they are still studied for their antioxidant and health-related properties.
+Their deep blue-violet pigment can be extracted to produce a natural textile dye – and, in Edible Alchemy, an edible solar cell.

-Aronia’s deep blue-violet colour can be extracted to produce a natural textile dye.
-In Edible Alchemy, we prototyped an edible-material, dye-sensitised photovoltaic technology using aronia berries.
-Served as e-tapas, these tiny solar experiments were tasted and tested on the tongue, producing micro-electrical energy through a temporary circuit of aronia pigment, light, body, and instrument.
+We used aronia berries Baroa belaobara: berryapple to produce an edible-material, dye-sensitised photovoltaic technology.
+Served as e-tapas, these tiny solar experiments were tasted and tested on the tongue, producing micro-electrical energy through a temporary circuit of light, body, instrument, and aronia pigment.

 Prototype of an edible-material solar cell on a linen board, Edible Alchemy Public workshop, 2013.
 Developed at the ‘Temporary PhotoElectric Digestopians’ (TpED) Worklabs in Belgium, Germany and the UK.
 Photo: Misha Haller